Images are an important part of your website as they help bring the text to life and keep readers browsing your pages.

 Remember: Any image is protected by copyright as soon as it is created.
 Using all of part of an image when you don’t have permission to do so is a violation of copyright.
 If you’re not sure about whether you have the right to use an image in a particular way it’s better to be safe than sorry.

-Here are the different types of images you will find online:
+Here are the differentyou will find online:

 You still need to pay to use rights-managed images and there may be greater restrictions placed on the way you can use them.
 For example, there may be a time limit on how long you can use the image for, a restriction on what purposes you can use the image for and even geographical restrictions.
 It’s likely you’ll need to includefor these images.
 There may also be restrictions on editing and modifying these images with a tool like .

 Creative commons images